mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 }
 ```

-It's worth noting that the `bind` function returns a computation ending with a non-nullable type.
+It's worth noting that also the `bind` function returns a computation ending with a non-nullable type.
 In our case, the return type of the `roleWithRaise` function is `Role` and not `Role?` as in the original `role` function.
 The `bind` behavior is due to its implementation:

 ```kotlin
 // Arrow Kt Library